The CfC-Stanbic Bank Magnate: Episode 3

-This episode aired on November 10, 2011 on Kenyan TV Stations: Kiss TV and KBC at 8 PM EAT.
-(It is also available on their official website for viewing.)
+This episode aired on November 10, 2011, on Kenyan TV Stations: Kiss TV and KBC.
 The remaining 13 participants remaining had had a reality check having been through the first board appearance and consequent eviction in the previous episode.
 They were more keen and highly anticipated the next task.

 Week 2 began with a motivational session in the house.
 This was conducted by Susan Koinange (MD Koba Waters Ltd.) She encouraged the participants to form 'master-mind groups' or 'likeness teams.'
 These teams were to meet often in order to keep the team members inspired.
 She used the metaphor of making 'apple juice with the apples given to them.'

 The task briefing was delivered differently.
 Instead of the Board meeting the participants and informing them, it was presented to them at the house by Kirika Kirimi in a sealed envelope.
 They were instructed to read the contents within and discuss it within 30 minutes.
 In addition, they were to nominate 1 participant who was to be 'immune' from eviction that week.

 The Task brief of 2 November 2011 was read to the entire team by Roy Muriuki.
 It read: